cacology/ASECS-2017-Arbuthnot-talk/talk.md

 early age--produces execrable scholarship later on.
 The object of the satire here would seem to fall fairly closely to what Arbuthnot himself was doing.
 Yet, his satire works in subtle ways.
-In analyzing Arbuthnot's *The Art of Political Lying* Conal Condren observes that it's not quite so simple as taking the *Art* as a Tory tract, that points out inconsistencies in Whiggish thought.
+Analyzing Arbuthnot's *The Art of Political Lying* Conal Condren observes that it's not a party tract; it's not a Tory accusation of bad Whiggish thought, but accuses everyone of manipulating truth to their own ends.
+He says "Arbuthnot's satire exposed ... [the] common belief [that lying, cheating, and misinformation played their part in creating group identity] by pretending to take it with deadly literalness."^[@condren97:satire, p.
+17] Following Pascal in his *Provincial Letters*, Arbuthnot seems present an earnest explanation to someone who may not understand the subtlety of the sorts of political arguments going on. ^[In analyzing Arbuthnot's *The Art of Political Lying* Conal Condren observes that it's not quite so simple as taking the *Art* as a Tory tract, that points out inconsistencies in Whiggish thought.
 But, that it "draws on and ironically generalizes from the way in which mutual accusations about lying, cheating, and misinformation played their part in maintaining, or even creating group identity.
 It was almost a presupposition of debate that opposing parties were always dishonest, dishonesty helped explain why they existed.
-Most generally characterized, Arbuthnot's satire exposed this common belief by pretending to take it with deadly literalness."^[@condren97:satire,
-p.
-17] That is, Arbuthnot's *Art* takes the technique of manipulating truth and lays it on all of humanity, not a certain crowd, by following the same sort of approach used by Pascal in his *Provincial Letters*, a sort of earnest explanation to someone who may not understand the subtlety of the sorts of political arguments going on.
+Most generally characterized, Arbuthnot's satire exposed this common belief by pretending to take it with deadly literalness."^[@condren97:satire, p.
+17] That is, Arbuthnot's *Art* takes the technique of manipulating truth and lays it on all of humanity, not a certain crowd, by following the same sort of approach used by Pascal in his *Provincial Letters*, a sort of earnest explanation to someone who may not understand the subtlety of the sorts of political arguments going on.]

 ## Article again